matrix-org/thirdroom/docs/websg/tutorial.md

 # Getting Started with WebSG

-The WebSG scripting API allows you to build 3D scenes and UI elements in a browser environment.
-This guide provides a quick introduction to working with various types of objects and interfaces available in the library, along with usage examples.
+This guide provides a quick introduction to working with various types of objects and interfaces available in WebSG, along with usage examples.

 ## World